Sarrus/hexxer/README.md

     -u  Write the ID of each visually unique solution as it is found to the specified location. ('-' to write to stdout.)

-Depending on your hardware hexxer will take anywhere between 20 minutes (8 core Intel processor) to 90 minutes (Raspberry Pi 4 model B).
+Depending on your hardware hexxer will take anywhere between 8 minutes (EC2 c5.metal instance) to 75 minutes (Raspberry Pi 4 model B).

 ## Known Issues